T-wcs/RansomPy-Covid19/README.md

 The ransomware encrypts all home directories and directories containing the installation of programs on the system.
 It also removes all environment variables in the registry, before taking possession of some executables in "system32" such as "SmartScreen" allowing editor verification before running a program on the system.
 It requires administrator rights to start correctly.
+If the program not connect on the server for obtains the key of encrypt the files, so her generate the key and send by email relay

 # Auto-exec with WinRAR
 1. Select the folder contains the code and libraries